Deltares/HYDROLIB-core/docs/topics/loadsave.md

 ## Motivation: HYDROLIB-core should not adjust files when reading and writing

-When implementing the model read and write behaviour of HYDROLIB-core, the main design choise is to ensure models are read and written as is.
+When implementing the model read and write behaviour of HYDROLIB-core, the main design choice is to ensure models are read and written as is.
 Properties should not be adjusted nor dropped when reading or writing (unless there is a very clear reason to do so).
 This behaviour should extend to the way the tree structure of the models is handled.
 Therefor, file paths, stored in the `filepath`